Ohio State Medical Board

 above the constraints of its leadership

 There are people who spend their lives learning to be managers.
 They get advanced degrees in management fields.
 They become junior executives and climb the management ladder learning as they go.
 That is not what physicians do.
 The physicians who end up in charge of an organization like the Ohio State Medical Board are not people with the tools or the time or the inclination to understand the organizational problems of the bureaucracy they lead.
-On the board they act more as jurists more than managers anyway.
+On the board they act more as jurists than managers.

 Citizens think that licensing agencies exist to ensure competence and to protect citizens.
 Most do not.
 The Ohio State Medical Board is one of the best organized and best funded boards in the country.
 But it is run by physicians who used it to lobby the Ohio state government to enact liability limitations to protect physicians.
 They did not use it to lobby the government to enact measures that would protect patients.